JianghaiSCU/FutureRTC/README.md

 then behaves as if it had seen a fresh frame, which is what *anticipatory-conditioned* means: conditioning the policy on a predicted future observation.

-**Not a single policy parameter changes.** Only a 12.2M-parameter PyTorch side model is trained, and the entire chunk is usable from step 0 — no stale prefix is discarded.

 ### Hardware and tasks

 - **Robot** — AgileX / Piper dual-arm cobot, 14 DoF (left arm 6 + left gripper 1 + right arm 6 +